 Today, the average cost for a Disney World vacation for a family of four is $6,033 for five days, Business Insider reported.
 But that’s in the middle range.
 There are plenty of ways to spend big or cut costs on your visit.

 GOBankingRates put together tips for two options for your Disney World Trip, whether you’re traveling solo, as a couple or family.
 Check out some of the ways to go cheap or go all-out.

 Remember that Disney World ticket prices are based on what day you visit.
 Higher-demand times (weekends, holidays, school vacations such as spring break) are generally more expensive.

+One-day admission tickets range between $109 to $159, and those prices drop with longer stays.
+A 5-day ticket starts at $91 per day, and a 10-day ticket starts at $56 per day.
 If you’re trying for thrifty travel, consider a slightly longer stay and plan to visit during off-peak times.
-Disney also runs special offers, so be sure to look for those.
+Disney occasionally runs special offers, so be sure to look for those.

 Where To Stay

 The major question about where to stay on a Disney World trip is whether to stay on property, at a Disney-owned hotel, or off the property.